hiveboardgame/hive/busybee/README.md

 // Returns error code with explanation if ping was unsuccessful
 //
 POST localhost:8080/ping/{HIVE_GAME_USER_ID}

+// Message the corresponding Discord user with a custom message
+// if they are linked to this HIVE_GAME_USER_ID
+//
+// expects {"content" : "YOUR_MESSAGE_HERE"} in the json request body
+//
+// Returns error code with explanation if ping was unsuccessful
+//
+POST localhost:8080/msg/{HIVE_GAME_USER_ID}

 // Gets the information of a Discord user that is linked to the provided
 // HIVE_GAME_USER_ID